 If a skin will be frozen at the time it is presented for tagging (even if it hasn’t been removed from the carcass), you should insert a popsicle stick, tongue depressor, or similar object from the mouth hole through one of the eye holes before you freeze it.
 Removal of the stick at the time of tagging allows the tag to be inserted in the skin without thawing it out.
 Tagging agents may refuse to tag frozen skins which have not been prepared in this manner.

 Where do I get my furs tagged?

 Except for bobcat and otter, you can get your furs tagged at one of the many fur tagging stations which are located throughout the state.
 You can find out the location of a fur tagging station in your area by calling the nearest Regional Headquarters.
+(Numbers are listed on Maine Wildlife Offices.)
 In addition to fur tagging stations, furs may be tagged at any regional office of the Department and, through prior arrangement, by any Department game warden or wildlife biologist.
 Bobcat and otter must be tagged by Department personnel.

 What if I want to take or ship my furs out of the State?

 If your furs have been properly tagged, you are allowed by Maine law to take or ship your furs out of the State, but Federal Law requires an export permit for black bear, bobcat, otter and ermine (weasel) before these animals may be transported outside the United States.
 For information and permit applications, please contact:

 4401 North Fairfax Drive, Room 420C

 Arlington, VA 22203